icub-tech-iit/training-matlab-bldc-controller/2_Three-Phase_Inverter_to_drive_the_BLDC_motor/README.md

-# Simulink implementation simulating the Back-EMF Voltage of a BLDC Motor
+# Modeling a Three-Phase Inverter

 ## 🛠 Model and Setup